-He was tough to manage, constant friction with Alexander off the field.
-After that, Roy Gilchrist banished from international cricket and joined the Lancashire leagues and Middleton.
+He was tough to manage, with constant friction with Alexander off the field.
+After that, Roy Gilchrist was banished from international cricket and joined the Lancashire leagues and Middleton.
 He bowled furiously in 1958 and 1959 and captured 280 wickets.
 He was successful there and his career was going on to capture 100 wickets every year until 1979.

-Roy Gilchrist was a short pace bowler at around 1.75m.
+Roy Gilchrist was a short-pace bowler at around 1.75 m.
 He seemed to generate extra pace from extraordinarily long arms.
 In his 13 tests, he took 57 wickets at 26.68 apiece.
 In 42 first-class matches, his haul was 167 at 26, including 6 for 16 at Nagpur when the West Indians bowled out a Combined Universities XI for 49.

 On the fourth Test at Nagpur, A.G.
 Kripal Singh had struck three consecutive fours to him and taunted him.
-Then Gilchrist’s bad temper annoyed him and he deliberately overstepped by six meters and sent a ferocious bouncer which hit the Sikh batsman on the head and dislodged his turban.
-However, on the same tour, he unleashed a barrage of beamers against Swaranjit Singh, and eventually, he sent home from this tour.
+Then Gilchrist’s bad temper annoyed him, and he deliberately overstepped by six meters and sent a ferocious bouncer which hit the Sikh batsman on the head and dislodged his turban.
+However, on the same tour, he unleashed a barrage of beamers against Swaranjit Singh, and eventually, he was sent home from this tour.

 Even it was revealed by someone, that he had pulled his knife at Alexander.
 Roy Gilchrist lived in England for almost 26 years before returning to his home in Jamaica in 1985.
 He was married to Maureen Dixon and had seven children.